JobNmadu/Dyn4cast/README.md

 14. `treatment_model` is for propensity matching treatments effects and other metrics in the Machine Learning Environment.

+15. `mdpi` is for computation of multidimensional poverty indicators and indices

+16. `plot_mdpi` is to plot the indices

+17. `gender` is to convert age and sex to gender

 ## Things the package can do

 The package is capable of